k0staa/RssReaderForReddit/README.md

 # RSSReaderForReddit

 This is simple Android app which allows to fetch RSS from Reddit channels (which you can add and remove).
+You can install it from Google Play: https://play.google.com/apps/testing/pl.codeaddict.rssreaderforreddit

 ## Functionalities availible now: